Aiswarya-prasad/Custom-terminal/README.md

 changes made to the file can either be visualized by opening a new terminal or by

 `source ~/.bashrc`

-You can add any lines you please from the example ~/.bashrc file that you will find in this repository.
-Read the comments to find out what each section does.
-Do let me know if you find it useful!

-If you want to play around with what you print using echo check out this [link](https://misc.flogisoft.com/bash/tip_colors_and_formatting)

 if by some chance you mess up you bashrc, you can replace it with a back up that is always available in /etc/skel/ by